 Tip 3 – Let the business flow without you.

 When people need to ask “what have I got to do with this?” or “Whom should we send this?” to complete their tasks, it means the business depends on you.
-It is a main cause of inefficiency at least.
+It is the main cause of inefficiency at least.
 But more important, it makes you a slave of your work.
-You need to formalize the workflows, define what needs to be done, by whom, and what comes next in, in a system.
+You need to formalize the workflows, define what needs to be done, by whom, and what comes next, in a system.
 Drawing your workflow diagram using BPMN will help you.
 The BPM Suite will automatically assign tasks according to this system (without asking), and when completed, it will assign another task to the next person in the flow, without your intervention.

 Example: you have a loan approval workflow.
 When the loan applicant is younger than 30 and the amount is greater than $100.000 you need to …. and a second approval from….
 Ok, you got the idea.
 You have plenty of these rules.
 Take them out of your head and formalize them in business rules through your workflow, so when somebody asks for a loan, the approval workflow runs without asking you at every step, increasing the whole team productivity through workflow automation.